Identity theft: What is it and how to avoid it

 How identity thieves use your information often depends on what information they have.
 For example, if they have your credit card number, name, and address, a criminal may be able to make unauthorized charges to your credit card.

 With more information, they might be able to file a tax return to steal your tax refund, use your stolen airline miles, receive medical treatment using your health insurance information, or apply for government benefits.

 After a data breach, the exposed information sometimes ends up on the dark web — a part of the internet that isn't indexed by search engines.
 Social Security numbers usually sell for $1 each, a credit card number goes for up to $110, and a U.S. passport sells for up to $2,000, according to Experian.

 An identity thief could also create fake social media accounts pretending to be you, use your info to pass a job background check or rent an apartment.
 Fraudsters often target people with a strong credit history and no criminal background.

 Possible signs of identity theft

-- Your financial statements have discrepancies, or your bank statement shows withdrawals that you didn’t make.
+- Your financial statements have discrepancies, or your bank statement shows purchases or withdrawals you didn’t make.

-- You get calls from credit and debit collectors about charges you didn’t make.
+- You get calls from credit and debt collectors about charges you didn’t make.